KKasbarian/kkasbarian.github.io/README.md

 4.2: Added some new coming soon projects (CCD and BOPM).

+4.3: Added a fully working Digital Agency Website Template for people to buy (opens only the full website image on click, not the actual website).
+Added a 'Use' button on this portfolio item.

 ## Feedback:

 If you encounter any bugs or want to give a feedback, request a project, I'll be glad if you reach out to me from my site or on my Socials.